privacy-scaling-explorations/zkevm-specs/specs/transactions-proof.md

 These rows are repeated `MAX_CALLDATA_BYTES` times.
-When the total numer of bytes from all transactions' call data is less than `MAX_CALLDATA_BYTES`, the rows corresponding to unused transactions will use the `Pad` tag.
+When the total numer of bytes from all transactions' call data is less than `MAX_CALLDATA_BYTES`, the rows corresponding to unused transactions will use the `CallData` tag with `TxID = 0`.

 Organizing the table this way allows having the values of `CallerAddress` and `TxSignHash` for each transaction at a fixed offset.
 This makes it possible to